Updated 20.03.2020 Gareth Pugh – Director.

 - allow you to accept or refuse them, on either a case-by-case basis or outright.

 The configuration of each browser is different.
-We suggest you consult the help menu on your browser in order to configure your browser as you wish.
+We suggest you consult the help menu on your browser to configure your browser as you wish.

 Consenting to cookies:

 The saving of a cookie on a device is governed by user-defined settings for the user’s browsing software.
-If you have accepted the saving of cookies through your browser, they will be integrated into the pages and content you have viewed and may be temporarily stored in a dedicated location on your device.
+Suppose you have accepted the saving of cookies through your browser.
+In that case, they will be integrated into the pages and content you have viewed and may be temporarily stored in a dedicated location on your device.
 They will only be readable by their issuer.

 How to Manage Cookies: